University of Idaho

 Andrzej Paszczynski, Professor – Biochemistry of iron transport, reactive oxygen species; new functions of peroxidases and catalases; chromatography and mass spectrometry analysis, proteomics; supercritical fluids applications.

-Barbara Rasco, Professor – Food law, food analyses, seafood quality; development of analytical methods to predict the safety and quality of food products.
+Barbara Rasco, Professor and School of Food Science Interim Director – Food law, food analyses, seafood quality; development of analytical methods to predict the safety and quality of food products.

 Carolyn Ross, Associate Professor – Wine and food sensory chemistry; sensory analysis with analytical chemistry techniques to identify and describe changes in flavor and odor profiles.